jmayfield74/spiner/README.md

 ## Spiner Intent Mapping

 ### Core Concept
-Spiner's formal command definitions serve as a "shared vocabulary" between users and AI assistants.
+Spiner's formal command definitions serve as a "shared vocabulary suggestion" between users and AI assistants.
 Rather than enforcing a strict syntax for communication, they provide a precise way to define analytical intents that can be expressed through natural language.

 ### How It Works